AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-1.md

 **Example of tagging assets with Smart Tags**

 All types of supported assets are automatically tagged by [!DNL Experience Manager Assets] when uploaded.
-Tagging is enabled and works, by default. [!DNL Experience Manager] applies the appropriate tags in near-real-time.
+Tagging is enabled and works, by default. [!DNL Experience Manager] as a [!DNL Cloud Service] applies the appropriate tags in near-real-time.

 #### Image-based assets

 For images and videos, the Smart Tags are based on some visual aspect.
 Images in many formats are tagged using the Adobe Sensei's smart content services.
-You [create a training model](#/help/assets/smart-tags-training.md) and then the uploaded images are automatically tagged.
 Smart Tags are applied to the supported file types that generate renditions in JPG and PNG format.

 ![Image Smart Tag](assets/image-smart-tag.png)